-The subject matter and individual I’m writing about this Black History Month causes me to be reflective of my personal history.
+The subject matter and individual I’m writing about this Black History Month cause me to be reflective of my personal history.
 I remember when I was a nine, ten, eleven-year-old kid living in Milwaukee.
 Yes, it was that red brick apartment building located on thirteenth and Juneau that many have heard me lovingly refer too.

-It reminds me of Saturday mornings spent watching ‘Tales of the Texas Rangers’, Lash LaRue, the Lone Ranger, and yes even Roy Rogers as well as other Cowboy television programs.
-We would eat breakfast, and hurry to the living room to watch my father’s, subsequently our favorite shows.
+It reminds me of Saturday mornings spent watching ‘Tales of the Texas Rangers,’ Lash LaRue, the Lone Ranger, and yes, even Roy Rogers as well as other Cowboy television programs.
+We would eat breakfast and hurry to the living room to watch my father’s, subsequently, our favorite shows.
 I had a makeshift holster and belt.
 It was just a blue boy scout’s belt with the shiny brass buckle running through a leather holster that held my trusty six-shooter.
-I would tie that holster down to my right thigh with an old shoe string just like a real gunfighter.
+I would tie that holster down to my right thigh with an old shoestring just like a real gunfighter.

 One such real live lawman who roamed the old west while dishing out justice was U.S. Deputy Marshall Bass Reeves.
-Born as a child of slaves in Paris, Texas in 1838, he served as a water boy until old enough to become a field hand.
+Born as a child of slaves in Paris, Texas, in 1838, he served as a water boy until old enough to become a field hand.
 He became his master’s body servant and personal companion at an even older age.

 One of his most emotional and personal manhunts involved the apprehension of his son, Benny Reeves.
 The warrant charged his son with the murder of his young wife.
-The ultimate fair-minded Bass Reeves actually demanded the assignment as other deputies were reluctant to take the job because it was his son.
+The ultimate fair-minded Bass Reeves demanded the assignment as other deputies were reluctant to take the job because it was his son.
 In 1902, after a two-week trek into the badlands, he found and arrested his son.
-Returning him back to Muskogee, Oklahoma to face trial, he turned him over to Marshal Bennett.
+Returning him to Muskogee, Oklahoma to face trial, he turned him over to Marshal Bennett.
 Benny was tried, convicted and served twenty years at Leavenworth for the crime.
-A citizen’s partition was instrumental in gaining his pardon and early release after which he spent the rest of his life without further incidents with the law.
+A citizen’s partition was instrumental in gaining his pardon and early release, after which he spent the rest of his life without further incidents with the law.

-By 1907, Oklahoma became a state and Reeves Deputy US Marshal Commission ended.
+By 1907, Oklahoma became a state, and Reeves Deputy US Marshal Commission ended.
 He was 68 years old.
 He moved on to join the Muskogee Police Department until his health became a problem while attempting to carry out his duties.
 Bass Reeves died of Bright’s disease in 1910.
 There are several books and articles written and available today.
 His life and exploits as a US Deputy Marshall was the subject of a movie entitled Bass Reeves, released in 2010.
 James A. House played the leading character.
 He confided that when independent filmmaker and owner of the San Ponderous Productions contacted to play the part, he “didn’t even know who Bass Reeves was.”

 Here was a man who could not read or write.
 He had to have others read his warrants to him before searching for various outlaws.
 He would memorize the details from that reading, including which warrant was for whom.
 When serving the document, he never failed to pick out the correct warrant belonging to a specific outlaw.
-It is amazing to me, how our people always found a way to adjust and make progress on whatever job they had to do.
+It is amazing to me how our people always found a way to adjust and make progress on whatever job they had to do.
 That is an important legacy they left us, the ability to improvise.
 To this day, we use those skills in our everyday lives.
 Deputy Marshall Reeves goes down in US history as one of the greatest frontier heroes this country has ever known.
 And once again, my father proved to be right.
-There were black folk roaming the Wild West.
+There was black folk roaming the Wild West.
 Look for Part II next week.